CARV-ICS-FORTH/knot/docs/technical-notes.md

 Service templates
 -----------------

 Knot provides a way for users to easily configure and start services, by integrating a service templating mechanism based on [Helm](https://helm.sh).
-Helm service templates, named "charts", are packaged and placed within an artifact registry, like [Harbor](https://goharbor.io).
-The list of available services includes global and user-specific charts, which are automatically discovered by Knot.
+A set of bundled Helm service templates, named "charts", are placed within the "admin" file domain under `/files/admin/services`.
+Users can customize the list of available services by placing new (or overriding) service templates in the `services` folder of the "shared" and "private" file domains.

 When deploying a service, the user can specify chart values through the dashboard.
 Knot will silently set "internal" platform configuration values (in the `knot` namespace), such as the generated hostname assigned to the service, the location of the private container registry, etc.